oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

 Unless overridden for a particular/named field, ``SCALARS`` is the default strategy for all encountered objects.

+.. _forwarded account header jwt:

 Forwarded Account Header JWT
 ----------------------------

-By default, a digitally-signed account `JSON Web Token (JWT)`_ will be used as the header value.
-When an origin server reads the forwarded header value, the origin server can verify the JWT's signature.
+By default, a digitally-signed account `JSON Web Token (JWT)`_ will be used as the HTTP header value.
+When an origin server reads the forwarded HTTP header value, the origin server can verify the JWT's signature.
 This allows the origin server to cryptographically guarantee the account information in the JWT has not been uknowingly changed or tampered with in transit.
 JWTs are among the simplest and safest means of secure identity assertion, so the |project| chooses this approach to ensure best-in-class security by default.